#data

 Whatagraph not only saves the time needed to load data from multiple sources to Google BigQuery, but also allows you to generate beautiful interactive reports with only a few clicks.

-If you’re looking to upgrade your data stack, switch vendors, or simply want to keep your business data safe in one place, book a demo call with our product manager and find out how Whatagraph can help.
+If you’re looking for an easy-to-use solution to connect data from various marketing sources, keep your marketing data safe, or want to visualize your BigQuery data, book a demo call and find out how Whatagraph can help.

 But first, let’s explain how the ETL process works.